-This course is a “flipped” classroom, which starts each week with a teacher provided pre-recorded video and textbook and web-based reading assignments.
-Students then take homework “quizzes” on each lesson in the textbook to check their understanding of the material that they have studied.
-The live class time is used to answer questions and reinforce concepts with lots of student interaction on the microphone.
+Each week begins with class, then students are provided with a pre-recorded video and textbook and web-based reading assignments.
+Students then take electronic homework assignments on each lesson in the textbook to check their understanding of the material that they have studied.
+The live class time is used to answer questions, preview new concepts and reinforce concepts learned during the week, with lots of student interaction on the microphone.
 Attendance is encouraged, but not required as the live class is recorded and posted for student availability for about a month afterward.
-There is one project and three additional labs during the semester.
-Occasional worksheets are also assigned for students to do by hand, scan and submit and a comprehensive test is given every 2-3 chapters in the textbook.
+There is one longer lab project and three additional labs during the semester.
+Occasional worksheets are assigned for students to do by hand, scan and submit and a comprehensive test is given every 2-3 chapters in the textbook.

 Who should enroll?

-Students should be in 8th or 9th grade (advanced 7th grades will be considered.)
-8th grade math is a prerequisite (some pre-algebra is helpful but not required).
+Students should be in 9th or 10th grade (advanced 8th grades are welcome.)
+8th grade math is a prerequisite or pre-algebra.
 Intro to Chemistry is not a prerequisite.